 If the outlet works for other devices but not your compressor, pull back the housing that confines the switch, remove it from the socket and check the compressor owner’s manual for specs on the switch.
 Make sure that your replacement switch will match the specs and fit the socket.

-Get Air Compressor Help From The Titus Company
+Get Air Compressor Help From Fluid Aire Dynamics

 Air compressors serve all kinds of purposes on a professional as well as personal scale.
 From pressing plants and factories to repair shops and studios, pressurized air is used to assemble everything from automobiles and aircraft to appliances and home furnishings.
 Today’s compressors are designed to deliver optimal power with sleek designs through many usage cycles.

-At The Titus Company, we offer maintenance on a variety of air compressor types and brands.
+At Fluid Aire Dynamics, we offer maintenance on a variety of air compressor types and brands.
 Contact us today to learn more about our products and services and how we can help you fix an air compressor that won’t work as intended.